micahpf/micahpf/README.md

-### Hi there 👋 I'm Micah, an evolutionary biologist turned bioinformatician
+### Hi there 👋 I'm Micah, a bioinformatician at the Oxford-GSK IMCM

 <!--
 **micahpf/micahpf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.